Submissions

 6.8.
 Tabular data.
 Certain types of data may be more convenient to display in the form of tables, which should be numbered separately.
 Similarly, separately numbered figures may be included.
 See information in the section above on Tables and Figures.

 6.9.
 Experimental materials and data.
-Authors should make their experimental materials and (raw) experimental data freely available either by submitting them as an appendix or uploading them to one of the open-data repositories like Open Science Framework, zenodo or an institutional data repository.
+Authors should make their experimental materials and (raw) experimental data freely available either by submitting them as an appendix or uploading them as supplementary materials to one of the open-data repositories like Open Science Framework, zenodo or an institutional data repository.

 7. Punctuation